Sienci-Labs/Resources/gsender/gs-additional-features.md

 Setting both the X-axis and the A-axis are done manually.

-- To set your **X-axis**, jog to wherever you’d like the job to start then click ‘Zero X’ to set your X-zero point.
+- To set your **X-axis**, jog to wherever you’d like the job to start then click **X0** to set your X-zero point.
 Make sure this is far enough from the chuck to ensure there won’t be any collisions with your cutting bit, workholding or screws.
-- To set your **A-axis**, simply click ‘Zero A’ at the beginning of each job, under the Rotary Jog Controls.
+- To set your **A-axis**, simply click **A0** at the beginning of each job, under the Rotary Jog Controls.
 Note that if this isn’t done, the rotary will spin back to zero before the job starts.

 ### Rotary Surfacing tool